johnae/classy/README.md

 ## Why

 Because MoonScript's built-in class implementation makes it difficult to use metamethods.
 It's also a bit verbose in it's compiled lua output.
-Also because it's fun.
+And, of course, because it's fun.

 ## Usage